frankburgs/main/information-technology/networking/cybersecurity.md

 - Encryption & hashing algorithms.
 - Anti-replay protection.

 ## Security sockets layer (SSL)
 - Authenticate a website's identity and enable an encrypted connection between a browser and a server.
 - SSL certificates come from root certificate stores (Apple, Microsoft, Mozilla, Google, et al.)or CA's.
 - Provide HTTPS URL, prevent fake sites, verify ownership.
-## Basic
-- Lock when not in use, use antivirus & VPN, HTTPS traffic only, proper passwords & MFA, physically secure, automatic updates enabled.

 ## Encryption
 - Advanced encryption standard (AES) is symmetric encryption.
 - Cipher (substitutional, columnar transposition) is an algorithm that converts plain text into ciphertext.